sgmurphy/wordpress-plugins/addon-elements-for-elementor-page-builder/readme.txt

 New elements are added at the end of the default elementor widget area under the category “Elementor Addons Elements”.

+= How can I report security bugs? =

+You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+The Patchstack team help validate, triage and handle any security vulnerabilities.
+[Report a security vulnerability.](https://patchstack.com/database/vdp/addon-elements-for-elementor-page-builder)

 == Screenshots ==